When people hear I run this website, they always ask me how they can make money online.

 I think a lot of people hear about gubbing, and they see that as proof that matched betting is dodgy.

-Well, bookies don’t like matched bettors because in general they take more value that the average punter – and obviously, the bookies want to make as much money as possible!
+Well, bookies don’t like matched bettors because in general, they take more value than the average punter – and obviously, the bookies want to make as much money as possible!